Patrick M. Byrne: Career and tenure as CEO

-In 1999, after leading two smaller companies, Byrne was approached by the founder of D2-Discounts Direct with a request for operating capital.
-The company had generated slightly more than $500,000 in revenue the previous year by liquidating excess furniture inventory online.
-Byrne found the idea of online closeouts intriguing, and invested $7 million for a 60 percent equity stake in the company in the spring of 1999.
+In 1999, after leading two smaller companies, including operating a set of Berkshire Hathaway's domestic companies, Byrne was approached by the founder of D2-Discounts Direct with a request for operating capital.
+The company had generated slightly more than $500,000 in revenue the previous year by liquidating excess furniture inventory online, but was out of capital and shutting its doors.
+Byrne found the idea of online closeouts intriguing, and in the spring of 1999 invested $7 million for a 60 percent equity stake in the company.
 In September the same year he took over as CEO, and the following month the company was renamed Overstock.com.

 Byrne initiated an IPO of Overstock.com in 2002, becoming one of the first companies to go public under the "Dutch auction" method, a system advanced by WR Hambrecht + Co to retain a greater share of capital within the company rather than going to the investment bank underwriters used in conventional public offerings.
 Byrne has said that competing banks reacted against this, attempting to obstruct the success of the offering through negative reports and by shorting the company's stock.
 When Google later in 2004 went public via a Dutch auction IPO, Byrne commented that Wall Street firms similarly pushed negative stories, but did not keep it from going forward successfully.
 Four years after the OpenIPO, one official of Hambrecht, its now former co-CEO Clay Corbus was added to Overstock's board of directors.
 As a part of his role, Byrne advocated for the use of blockchain technology, including cryptocurrencies such as bitcoin.